Managing a custom geobase in Managed Service for ClickHouse®

 READpermission to the service account. - Get a link to the geobase archive.

-Adding the geobase to the ClickHouse® cluster
+Adding a geobase to a ClickHouse® cluster

 - In the management console

-, navigate to the folder page and select Managed Service for ClickHouse. - Select the cluster and click Edit in the top panel.
+- Select your cluster and click Edit in the top panel.

 - Under DBMS settings, click Settings.